leslie-alldridge/C-8.0-.Net-Core-3.0/Chapter 3/Notes.md

 #### For statement

+In all variants of C a for is comprised of three parts: initialization, condition and update

 The for statement is like while, except that it is more succinct.
 It combines:

 • An initializer expression, which executes once at the start of the loop.